mengdage/my-workshop-notes/test-react-application/jest-react-unit-snapshot-test.md

 Jest provides all you need for unit testing.

-## Jest
+# Jest

 Benefit:

+- Performance: run test in parallel.
+- Watch mode: make your experience of writing tests easier.
 - Zero configuration: js dom, test runner, mocking library, test coverage library, assertion library.
 - Less dependencies: a one-stop-shop for js unit testing.
-- Performance: run test in parallel.
 - Greate itegration with Babel: `jest-babel` plugin.
 - Snapshot testing.
-- Watch mode.

-# Snapshot testing
+## Snapshot testing

 > Snapshot testing is a complement for conventional tests, not a replacement.